7 Key Contract Manager Skills You Need Today

 We are not in the dark ages anymore.
 So, the age of manual processes, agreements stored in paper format in filing cabinets, and spreadsheet management – is over.
 Ok, this may still be wishful thinking.
 Some of you may have squirmed at reading that previous sentence.
 Truthfully, we are on the digital transformation journey.
 Not there yet, but the legal profession and the contractual area are starting to adopt important new technologies like contract lifecycle management (CLM).

-Arguably, having a pulse on your agreements – is an important skill, and capability.
+Interpersonal skills, networking, and strong working relationships count.
+Arguably, having a pulse on your agreements – is an important skill and capability.
 It is not expressly a contract process, nor is it about knowing every set of terms and conditions in every accord.
 Rather, it is about bringing various skills together.
 It is about understanding the changes in your own internal policies, standard clauses, and critical terms.
-Equally important is keeping a pulse on the external factors, like the governing policies, and shifts in contract laws.
+Equally important is keeping a pulse on the external factors, as the governing policies, and shifts in contract laws.

 Technology can be helpful here too.
 Part of keeping a pulse on your own contracts is running analytics across your agreement base.
 This lets you know of the averages, norms, peculiarities, and outliers.
 It is part of good risk management to both be on top of these issues, as well as improve the consistency of your agreements over time.

 Also, don’t forget the need to understand regulatory and governance issues in specific industries.
 This is especially true in the healthcare, government, insurance, and financial sectors.